Harald Nugiseks

-Harald Nugiseks (22 October 1921 – 2 January 2014) was an Waffen-Oberscharführer (Sergeant) in World War II, who served in the 20th Waffen Grenadier Division of the SS (1st Estonian) of the Waffen-SS.
-Nugiseks is also one of the four Estonian soldiers who received the Knight's Cross of the Iron Cross.
+Harald Nugiseks (22 October 1921 – 2 January 2014) was an Estonian serviceman in the Waffen-SS of Nazi Germany during World War II.
+A Waffen-Oberscharführer (sergeant), he served in the 20th Waffen Grenadier Division of the SS (1st Estonian).
+Nugiseks was one of the four Estonians to receive the Knight's Cross of the Iron Cross.

 Biography

-Nugiseks was born on Vanaõu farmstead, Karjaküla village, Järva County, Särevere Province, Estonia.
-His parents were peasant farmers, and Harald attended the basic school at Laupa.
+Harald Nugiseks was born on Vanaõu farmstead, Karjaküla village, Järva County, Estonia.
+His parents were farmers, and he attended the primary school at Laupa.

+His father, August Nugiseks, had participated in the Estonian War of Independence with the Järva Defence Battalion.
+Harald was a member of the Järva regiment of the Young Eagles when he was of school age.
+He studied at the Türi Horticultural High School, which he did not graduate from, but continued his studies at the Paide Trade School in 1939.

-He joined the Estonian Security battalion from the Commercial Institute at Pairu on 2 October 1941.
-When the German Army invaded Soviet territory it became Heinrich Himmler's policy that all Germanic regiments should be incorporated into Waffen SS units.
-Nugiseks became part of 185th battalion of General Georg von Kuchler's 18th Army officially known as Estniche Sicherungs Abteilung which was used as a security unit in the rearguard.
+Nugiseks joined the Estonian Security battalion from the Paide Trade School on 2 October 1941.
+Nugiseks became part of 185th battalion of General Georg von Kuchler's 18th Army officially known as Estnische Sicherungs Abteilung which was used as a security unit in the rearguard.

-But in 1943 the High Command decided reinforcements were needed for the Leningrad offensive.
-In 1943, he voluntarily joined the Estonian Legion.
+In 1943, Nugiseks volunteered for the Estonian Legion.
 Three Estonian volunteer battalions were sent to Volkhov, when Nugiseks joined 660th commanded by Major Ellram.
-The 1st Estonian SS Volunteers was formed at Debica, Poland in August 1942 from police battalions such as Nugiseks.
-By March 1943 the unit was fighting with the 5th SS Panzer Division Wiking on the Mius Front in the Ukraine.
-Two months later it was expanded into a No.3 Brigade consisting of two regiments, of three battalions each.
-They fought in hard battles against Communist Partisans and Soviet Regulars on the Nevel Front, and then at Velikye Luki.
-By November 1943, Nugiseks had already come under enemy fire, but the following month was transferred to the newly-formed 16th Army.
-In February 1944 his brigade joined Felix Steiner's III (Germanic) SS Panzer Corps, renowned for hard fighting and tactical victories.
-In the teeth of repeated counter-attacks by the SS Estonian Division the Soviet infantry were relentless, breaking through the lines.
-After a month of brutal and incessant fighting at Siivertsi, thrown back into the river several times, the Soviets eventually reached Nugiseks position to the north of the village Narwa.
-The Dutch Nederland brigade's engineers were brought up to plug the gap in the line, but the Soviets called on massive reinforcements.
-The Estonians were short of men and facing insuperable odds.
+The 1st Estonian SS Volunteers was formed at Debica, Poland in August 1942 from police battalions such as Nugiseks'.
+By March 1943 the unit was fighting with the 5th SS Panzer Division Wiking on the Mius Front in Ukraine.
+Two months later it was expanded into a No. 3 Brigade consisting of two regiments, of three battalions each.
+They fought in hard battles against Communist Partisans and Soviet Regulars on the Nevel Front, and then in the Battle of Velikiye Luki.
+In December 1943, Nugiseks was transferred to the 16th Army.
+In February 1944 his brigade joined Felix Steiner's III (Germanic) SS Panzer Corps.